Chia-Network/website/webroot/faq/faq.md

-+ <b>Q: How fast will Chia be?</b>
++ <b>Q: How fast will Chia transactions be?</b>

-A: Chia will support lightning Network out of the box, so payment speed will depend on whether there is an available lightning path.
-Lightning transactions take less than a few seconds on reasonable Network latencies.
+A: Chia will support lightning Network out of the box in addition to its blockchain, so payment speed will depend on whether there is an available lightning path.
+Lightning transactions take less than a few seconds on reasonable network latencies.
 Our block times for on-chain transactions will be similar to Bitcoin.